maxwo/snmp_notifier/README.md

 | SNMP_NOTIFIER_AUTH_PASSWORD | SNMP authentication password for SNMP v3      |         |
 | SNMP_NOTIFIER_PRIV_PASSWORD | SNMP private (or server) password for SNMP v3 |         |

-Any Go template directive may be used in the `snmp.trap-description-template` file.
+Any Go template directive may be used in the `trap.description-template` file.

 ## Examples